 What are they?

 Nobel ASC abutments are made of milled zirconia and are mechanically attached to a titanium base.
-They use a special screw that can be accessed from an angle which allows the screw access channel to be adjusted by up to 25°.
+They use a special screw that can be accessed from an angle that allows the screw access channel to be adjusted by up to 25°.

 Nobel ASC abutments can be used for single and splinted screw retained restorations in both the anterior and posterior region.